 Plant-based milk is an excellent alternative for us looking for cruelty-free products that don’t cause animal suffering and have a smaller carbon and water footprint.
-In my opinion, plant-based milk is part of the solution for our nutritional, spiritual, and environmental tribulations.
+I believe, plant-based milk is part of the solution for our nutritional, spiritual, and environmental tribulations.
+Dairy-free milk can be an easy gateway in your transition from vegetarian to vegan.

 If you are new to the milk-free life, choosing vegan milk can be overwhelming.
 With the growing popularity of eating vegan food, supermarkets add new dairy-free products to their shelves every day.
 Soymilk, rice milk, almond milk, hemp milk, coconut milk and oat milk to start.
 Then there are the sugar-free options, flavoured options, milk with added calcium.
 With so many options, how do we decide which kind of non-dairy milk to buy?
 It all depends on what you are using the milk for, drinking, baking, coffee, and potential dietary restrictions.